Whether you have a week to spare or just a 12-hour stopover if you are unsure what to do in Dubai, here are my favourite things to do in Dubai alone.

 It had been a destination that had been on my travel wish list for years: Dubai, a millionaire’s playground full of glitter, gold and opulence with gorgeous beaches, futuristic skyscrapers and year-round sunshine.

-It's a city bustling with modernity and skyscrapers, with man-made creations of architecture and stunning landscapes.
+From the best desert safari Dubai to shopping in the gold souks, Dubai is a city bustling with modernity and skyscrapers, with man-made creations of architecture and stunning landscapes.
 Dubai has to be seen to be believed and once you’ve experienced the magic of this Emirate, you may not want to leave this desert paradise.

 From indoor ice rinks to the world’s largest building and aquarium, Dubai is full of fun activities and things to do Ten years ago I had the chance to visit this Middle Eastern destination.
 Now, a decade later, I was back in Dubai and returning here certainly did not disappoint.
 The city had changed and is constantly changing but one thing that remains the same is how safe this Emirate is for solo females.